 Kitchen

-About 80% of all albergues we’ve stayed at had a kitchen.
+About 80% of all albergues we’ve stayed in had a kitchen.
 Sometimes it’s a fully equipped kitchen with everything you need for cooking, sometimes it’s very basic with a microwave and a couple of plates.
-Always before you go food shopping check out the kitchen to see if it has a stove, pots, pans, etc. Some albergues (usually private) offer communal dinners and breakfast for donation or a fixed price.
+Before you do food shopping always check out the kitchen to see if it has a stove, pots, pans, etc. Some albergues (usually private) offer communal dinners and breakfasts for a donation or a fixed price.

 Public albergues are the cheapest accommodation option on the Camino.
-Prices vary a bit depending on the route, the average price of a bed in a public albergues is around 8 Euro per person.
-On some Camino routes e.g. the Via de la Plata public albergues are more expensive – 10 Euro pp.
+Prices vary a bit depending on the route, the average price of a bed in a public albergues is around 10-12 Euros per person.
+On some Camino routes e.g. the Via de la Plata public albergues are more expensive – 12-15 Euros pp.

-A bed in private albergue costs between 12-15 Euro on average.
-In the Basque Country on the Camino del Norte, private albergues are more expensive, we paid 15-17 Euro on average.
-Fancier albergues cost 20 Euro but those are really comfortable with bigger beds, individual lockers, curtains for privacy, bedding, towels, etc.
+A bed in private albergue costs between 17-22 Euros on average.
+In the Basque Country on the Camino del Norte, private albergues are more expensive, we paid 22-27 Euros on average.
+Fancier albergues cost 25+ Euros but those are really comfortable with bigger beds with curtains, individual lockers, bedding, towels, etc.

-If you want to know how much it costs to walk the Camino de Santiago check out our post The cost of walking the Camino.
+If you want to know how much it costs to walk the Camino de Santiago read our post the cost of walking the Camino.
 There you can find a detailed budget breakdown, money-saving tips, and a comparison of the cost of different Camino routes.

 Public albergues and their rules

-These rules can vary a bit depending on albergue, route, and time of the year but overall they’re pretty standard for all public albergues.
+These rules can vary a bit depending on the albergue, Camino route, and season but overall they’re pretty standard for all public albergues.

-Public albergues can’t be booked in advance; they work on the principle of first come first serve.
+Public albergues can’t be booked in advance; they work on the first come first serve principle.

-You can stay at a public albergue only for one night.
-There might be exclusion e.g. if you feel unwell.
+You can stay in a public albergue only one night.
+There might be exceptions e.g. if you feel unwell.

-The check-in is after 1 pm or later sometimes.
-Pilgrims who arrive earlier usually start queuing their backpacks in front of the entrance.
-It’s not necessary to do out-of-season or on quiet Camino routes but on busy routes like the French Camino in the peak season, it’s the way to secure a bed.
+The check-in is after 1 pm or later.
+Pilgrims who arrive earlier usually start queuing in front of the entrance.
+It’s not necessary to do out-of-season or on less popular Camino routes but on busy routes like the French Camino in the peak season, it’s the best way to secure a bed.

-The entrance doors close at 9 pm if you’re out and come back later you might not be able to get inside.
+The entrance doors close at 10 pm.
+If you’re out and come back later you might not be able to get inside.
 Always make sure to be back before closing time.

-Lights in dormitories go off at 9 pm.
-Nobody will force you to sleep if you want.
+Lights in dormitories go off at 10.30 pm.
+Nobody will force you to sleep if you don’t want.
 You can read or watch something on your phone but you can’t switch on the light in the dormitory.

-The check-out time is 8 am (sometimes 9 am).
+The check-out time is 8 am.
 Everybody has to be out by that time.

-The vast majority of municipal albergues on the Camino are open from Easter week till the end of October.
+The majority of municipal albergues on the Camino are open from Easter week to November.
 There are some albergues that stay open in the winter months most of them are on the popular Camino routes such as the French Way or the Portuguese Camino.
-If you walk the Camino between April and October you can be sure that most of the public albergues will be open.
-The only exception is the Camino del Norte in the Basque Country most of the public albergues are open only in the peak season between July and September.
+If you walk the Camino between April and October you can be sure that most public albergues will be open.
+The only exception is the Camino del Norte in the Basque Country most public albergues are open only in the peak season between July and September.

 Private albergues might open earlier or close later it depends on the route and the number of people that walk it off-season.
 Almost all private and public albergues are closed during the Christmas holiday between the 15th and 31st of December.
-If you decide to walk the Camino in December I’d recommend staying for Christmas in a bigger city where hotels and hostels stay open regardless of the holiday.
+If you decide to walk the Camino in December I’d recommend staying for Christmas in a bigger city where hotels and hostels stay open for holidays.

-Walking the Camino in winter you might struggle to find open public albergues but on the bright side, private rooms in hotels and guest houses are significantly cheaper off-season.
-If you stay every other night at a hotel it won’t break your budget.
+Walking the Camino in winter you might struggle to find open public albergues but on the bright side, private rooms in hotels and guest houses are cheaper.
+If you stay every other night in a hotel it won’t break your budget.

 If you have questions about the pilgrimage on the Way of St.James you might find answers in our Camino de Santiago FAQ post.